pgroonga/pgroonga.github.io/reference/pgroonga-versus-gist-and-gin.md

 ## Benchmark

-See the following documents for PGroonga and GIN characteristics:
+See the following documents for PGroonga and GIN performance:

   * [PGroonga versus textsearch and pg\_trgm](pgroonga-versus-textsearch-and-pg-trgm.html)